 The Silhouette Curio is a cool little machine, but the software is advanced and I believe it is meant to be a machine that compliments either the Cameo or Portrait.
 It’s cutting area is 8.5 inches wide, but you can feed thicker materials into the machine.
 It also draws and embosses and stiples.
 New tools are still being released for the Curio machine, so stay tuned.
 If this is your first Silhouette machine, I would recommend the Cameo.

-With this newest machine, users can enjoy cutting and drawing up to 2 times faster with the newest wireless Cricut machine.
+Gone are the days where Cricuts only cut with cartridges.
+Users can enjoy cutting and drawing up to 2 times faster with the newest wireless Cricut machine.
 It is easy to select fast mode to speed up your cutting!
 The cutting speed is the biggest difference between the Explore Air Wireless 1 & 2.
 The Cricut Explore Air 2 Wireless machine has bluetooth capability that is built-in and the user can manipulate and cut images wirelessly from a PC, Ipad or MAC, just like the regular Cricut Explore Air Wireless.
 Be sure to check if your PC or Mac’s operating system is compatable.
 Certain operating systems do not work with the Cricut Explore machines.

 Most know Sizzix for creating metal dies that get run through a hand-cranked machine, but then they got into the electronic cutting machine market with the Sizzix eclips2.
 This easy-to-use machine has simple software and you can cut all sorts of images that you can purchase for a nominal fee from their design store or you can upgrade your cutting software for a fee to be able to cut SVG files.
 You can also cut any font that is installed on your computer.
 This machine will cut paper, vellum, cardstock and more and is perfect for the papercrafter, however you are limited to what will fit on your 12×12 mat.